cloudogu/gitops-build-lib/README.md

 Written Offer for Source Code:

 Information on the license conditions and - if required by the license - on the source code is available free of charge on request.
-However, some licenses require the provision of physical copies of the source or object code.
+However, some licenses require providing physical copies of the source or object code.
 If this is the case, you can request a copy of the source code.
 A small fee is charged for these services to cover the cost of physical distribution.

-To receive a copy of the source code you can either submit a written request to
+To receive a copy of the source code, you can either submit a written request to

 Cloudogu GmbH
 Garküche 1
 38100 Braunschweig

-or you may send an email to hello@cloudogu.com.
+or you may email hello@cloudogu.com.

 Your request must be sent within three years from the date you received the software from Cloudogu that is the subject of your request or, in the case of source code licensed under the AGPL/GPL/LGPL v3, for as long as Cloudogu offers spare parts or customer support for the product, including the components or binaries that are the subject of your request.